Jalal-Tajdini/machinery_prognosis/README.md

-# machinery_prognosis
+# Machinery Prognosis
-This project is created to share my experience on machinery prognostics.
+This repository is created to share my experience on machinery prognostics.